 Coaldale is a very small borough located in the state of Pennsylvania.
-With a population of 2,427 people and just one neighborhood, Coaldale is the 586th largest community in Pennsylvania.
-Coaldale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 2,435 people and just one neighborhood, Coaldale is the 586th largest community in Pennsylvania.
+Much of the housing stock in Coaldale was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Coaldale is a blue-collar town, with 40.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Coaldale is generally considered to be a blue-collar town.
+40.51% of the Coaldale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coaldale is a borough of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Coaldale who work in healthcare suport services (8.08%), law enforcement and fire fighting (7.69%), and sales jobs (7.50%).

 Also of interest is that Coaldale has more people living here who work in computers and math than 95% of the places in the US.

-Coaldale is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Coaldale does not have a public transit system used by locals to get to and from work.

 In Coaldale, just 10.54% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.